felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 For that we are going to change the naming convention of all of our resources which will have the local.name appended for them.

-so that that resource you can easily identify this belongs to this business division, hyphen, environment name, hyphen, and resource name (BusinessDivision-EnvironmentName-ResourceName).
+so that that resource you can easily identify this belongs to this business division, hyphen, environment name, hyphen, and resource

+name (BusinessDivision-EnvironmentName-ResourceName).

-We are also going to create a buildspecdev.yml and then buildspecstaging.yml related to dev and staging build specification files to implement CodePipeline.
+We are also going to create Build specification files.Buildspecdev.yml and buildspecstaging.yml related to dev and staging build

-Build specification files will be use for Dev and Staging CodePipeline
+specification files to implement CodePipeline.

 buildpec.dev.yml